wholechainsawit/devnet-gitlab-nso-cml-ci/README.md

+# Get Things Done: A simple NSO Continuous Integration (CI)
+In this simple CI, we combine
+1. Gitlab Community Edition
-# Demo of NSO CI with Gitlab and Cisco Modeling Lab (CML)
+2. Cisco Modeling Lab (CML)
+3. Containerized NSO
+4. A simple NSO RESTCONF pytest library

+to demonstrate a simple CI chain like this Gitlab Pipeline

 ![gitlab ci](doc/img/gitlab_ci.png)

-This repository demostrates utilizing the Gitlab CI/CD Pipeline to build a CI chain with several stages including
+In the Gitlab Pipeline, several stages are included,
 1. Compile the NSO packages
 2. Set up the [devices under test in CML](#sample-cml-view) with given config
-3. Use pytest to check the functionality of NSO package
+3. Use pytest to check the functionality of NSO package in docker containers
 4. Clean up everything

 Users can follow the setup steps to create a complete CI chain in Devnet Sandbox.
 The containerized NSO makes testing several NSO packages in parallel possible and the CML creates a full controlled environment for testing.
 Pytest tests are created based on a NSO testing library to test the dryrun of the NSO package.